 a vintage blue and white hanky used in a Spring vignette

-The vignette below was an early Spring display.
+The vignette below was an early spring display.
 I utilized a vintage hanky to add a pop of color to the middle of the arrangement.

 a Spring vignette with vintage decor and a vintage handkerchief